 The patio at The Mud House on Cherokee Street is a natural pick for an early coffee and pastry or a heartier brunch or lunch.
 The environment is bursting with character, from the humorous animal table-markers to the board game-plastered bathroom.
 Open every day until 4 p.m., the cozy brick patio is filled with coffee-lovers conversing or conducting work meetings over a Mudslinger or the daily hash.

 Thurman’s is named after the quiet residential street on which it huddles in the Shaw neighborhood.
 The covered patio outside features picnic table-style seating and, on evenings with live music, provides a breezy spot to enjoy the effervescent guitar wafting from inside.
 The Mexican street food menu extends to brunch on Sundays, featuring classic dishes such as huevos rancheros and chilaquiles.

 We’d find any excuse to linger on the patio outside Wild Flower in the Central West End.
 On weekend mornings, you’ll find parties of family and friends lounging in the sun, sipping mimosas and enjoying the restaurant’s vegetable-forward brunch dishes.
 The lively area provides a fun backdrop for an elevated lunch date or romantic dinner.

 Katie’s Pizza and Pasta

-Katie’s Pizza and Pasta caters to all our hot-weather cravings, like their fluffy yet paper-thin crust topped with summer-squash blossoms, paired with a glass of white wine and a classic Caprese salad.
+Katie’s Pizza and Pasta caters to all our hot-weather cravings, like the fluffy-yet-paper-thin crust topped with summer squash blossoms, paired with a glass of white wine and a classic Caprese salad.
 The patio at the Rock Hill location feels lively and romantic, strung with warm-toned bulbs and peppered with plants.
-Venture to try items from the special’s menu, which highlights seasonal ingredients like asparagus or a highly specific mushroom.
+Venture to try items from the specials menu, which highlights seasonal ingredients like asparagus or a highly specific mushroom.